-The new Magento 2 testing default module supports both A/B Testing as well as MVT out of the box.
+The new Magento 2 (now known as Magento Commerce/Magento Open Source) testing default module supports both A/B Testing as well as MVT out of the box.

 Why should you A/B test?

-That's the million dollar question.. literally.
-It could make you a million dollars, a million pounds or maybe even an extra thousand pounds if you are smaller.
-There has been a lot of research to confirm that companies that perform proper A/B testing as part of their process are more likely to grow revenue.
+That's the million dollar question...literally.
+It could make you a million dollars, a million pounds, or maybe even an extra thousand pounds if you are smaller.
+There's been a lot of research to confirm that companies that perform proper A/B testing as part of their process are more likely to grow revenue.

 It's clear to see why:

-- It helps us to build a culture of learning and improvement
+- It helps us build a culture of learning and improvement.

 Powered by Google's content experiments